Codex Alimentarius: A Threat To Our Free Choice of Foods and Supplements

 From Mike White:

-The bottom line is that we need to stop agribusiness, drug companies and pesticide makers garnering to control what we eat and get paid huge amounts of money for being then able to force us to bend to their will.
+The bottom line is that we need to stop agribusiness, drug companies and pesticide makers garnering to control over what we eat and get paid huge amounts of money for being then able to force us to bend to their will.

 Monstrously Toxic Power Play for Control of the Global Food Supply & Natural Health Industry